Meet the Walrus

 Action Challenge

-Learning outcome: Pupils will deepen understanding of climate change and conservation through visual media and creative communication, developing empathy and informed perspectives on global biodiversity.
+Learning outcome: Pupils will deepen their understanding of climate change and conservation by listening to and observing information about walrus conservation.
+They will use visual media and/or writing to share factual information, while developing empathy and informed perspectives on global biodiversity.

 HBN FAQ Slice